-- 9. Click on simply one of the buttons Axis1-(X-) to Axis2+(Y+).
-Direction + means clockwise, seen onto the motor axis from outside. - 2.
+- 9. Click on simply one of the buttons axis1- or axis1+.
+Direction + means clockwise, seen onto the motor axis from outside.

 If the motor should move in the wrong direction, exchange the connecting leads of one motor phase, e.g. A and B. - 10.
-You can enter drive instructions for both axes into the window "Drive relative ... "
+You can enter drive instructions into the window "Drive relative"

-The symbol + or before the entered number of steps defines the direction.

-When you click on the button

-Start the instruction will be executed.
-Now the button has the marking

-ISTOP! in order to cancel the movement if required. - 11.
+The symbol + or before the entered number of steps defines the direction. - When you click on the button the instruction will be executed.
+Now the button has the marking Start in order to cancel the movement if required. - 11.
 You can change the drive frequencies of both motors with two slider controls at the bottom of the window 'Frequency'. - 12.
 You can initialize each axis with click on one of the buttons

-Axis2 M0P+
+Axis1 M0P+

-The initializing can be cancelled by ISTOP! - 13.
+The initializing can be cancelled by !STOP! - 13.
 Another MiniLog-Comm window allows to test inputs and outputs.